oVirt/ovirt-site/source/feature/advancedforemanintegration.html.md

 *   Stop the iptables on your foreman machine - [iptables -F]
 *   Create puppet module for the engine's ssh pk

-      Go to the appliance and create a folder under /etc/puppet/modules with the follow directories (the directories' names are important. otherwise puppet doesn't recognize the classes):
+      Go to Foreman's appliance and create a folder under /etc/puppet/modules with the follow directories (the directories' names are important. otherwise puppet doesn't recognize the classes):

-      files -> under it put the "authorized_keys" file filled with the engine's pk and set the file with execute permission e.g: ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCvNAlTKk/L2I+uyzeqKPErywGgFuQ0GQVf4HT4ir64Wi41SDwtt0edVQ8PwAeyY2jhbwGy0EzPgg0z/SVFIay5uEDSS8ObPICpTNpVlLp5618DKlCnOo3AwYMqbSBsPw6mKVnTvGjdw3lbBey/mEWrx5w7QHJw6FqwDyQ4big12yOECigGr1NYZWzsdVgDzI5oG3fbYHj/tfdDYfeWixNVZG4a0wBONjKJewr8hApMa8BkGJi/gkQ9XWjfx/RClHXWwgR1YMEUG0oBxWf394tueytheAxhYyujq7TOfgwC1cCa8EYUJxEbNuCjL25b1WnC+hp66/O8TYRTpWBFs9Y/ ovirt-engine
+      Directory "files" -> under it put the "authorized_keys" file filled with the engine's pk and set the file with execute permission e.g: ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCvNAlTKk/L2I+uyzeqKPErywGgFuQ0GQVf4HT4ir64Wi41SDwtt0edVQ8PwAeyY2jhbwGy0EzPgg0z/SVFIay5uEDSS8ObPICpTNpVlLp5618DKlCnOo3AwYMqbSBsPw6mKVnTvGjdw3lbBey/mEWrx5w7QHJw6FqwDyQ4big12yOECigGr1NYZWzsdVgDzI5oG3fbYHj/tfdDYfeWixNVZG4a0wBONjKJewr8hApMa8BkGJi/gkQ9XWjfx/RClHXWwgR1YMEUG0oBxWf394tueytheAxhYyujq7TOfgwC1cCa8EYUJxEbNuCjL25b1WnC+hp66/O8TYRTpWBFs9Y/ ovirt-engine

-      lib -> empty dir (there are puppet plugins which look for the lib directory, so better to have it if you installed one)
+      Directory "lib" -> empty dir (there are puppet plugins which look for the lib directory, so better to have it if you installed one)

-      manifests -> init.pp and site.pp
+      Directory "manifests" -> init.pp and site.pp
         init.pp:
       class ovirtpk {
             # create a directory